 What we learned by analyzing the attendance at 300 reunions across 100 schools

 Looking for ways to maximize alumni participation for your upcoming reunion?
-These are the 8 key learnings from analyzing over 300 reunions.
+Here are 8 of our key learnings from analyzing over 300 reunions.

 How to make an awesome alumni reunion promo video

-Alumni reunion promo videos are a great way to capture your alumni’s attention, evoking curiosity and nostalgia but, there’s a lot of planning and prepping that needs to be done well in advance.
-Take a look at the key elements pivotal to making an awesome alumni reunion promo video.
+Alumni reunion promo videos are a great way to capture your alumni’s attention.
+Here are some key elements to making an awesome alumni reunion promo video.